Notes on completing the Private Candidates’ Exam Registration Form©

 You must bring your Statement of Entry and Photo ID (Passport, Driving Licence, or National ID card) to each exam.
 Please note that some forms of photo ID (Oyster cards, Student ID cards) are not acceptable and that you will only be permitted to sit the exam if you have valid photo ID Passport, Driving Licence or National Photo ID card).

 Where applicable, Campbell Harris should receive your certificate(s) by June (for the January session) or November (for the May/June session).
-Please telephone to make arrangements for collection in person (with photo ID).
+Please telephone or E mail us to make arrangements for collection in person (with photo ID).
 Uncollected certificates may be returned to the Board(s).

 Full details are required!